SRombauts/UEPlasticPlugin/README.md

  - xlinks sub-repositories (for Plugins for instance)
  - Toggle verbose logs from the Source Control settings UI
  - Run 'cm' CLI commands directly from the Unreal Editor Console, Blueprints of C++ code.
+ - Use custom icons on UE5.1 for files locally Changed (not checked-out), locally Deleted, Conflicted and Ignored
  - Windows only

 ### Feature Requests